Rockz1152/blackndsky/linux/ubuntu.md

 ```
   - _*When editing Yaml files, make sure you follow the YAML code indent standards._
   - _*If the syntax is not correct, the changes will not be applied._
-  - _*The line "link-local: [ ipv4 ]" will disable IPv6 without disabling the kernel module for it"_

 - Be sure to update the following:
   - Under "ethernets" update `ens18` with the name of your network interface
   - Under "addresses" update `192.168.0.XX` with your preferred host IP address